A photo of Downtown Vancouver, BC in Canada by Aditya Chinchure (Unsplash License)

 - Provide sufficient notice for anything related to your tenancy

-- Responsive to maintenance and repair requests
+- Be responsive to maintenance and repair requests

-- Accommodate rental benefits from the government
+- Accommodate rental benefits from the government if applicable

-Of course, all of these depend on whether the rental company is a good one, and good landlords would also be doing all of the above, so at the end of the day, it all comes down to your choice whom you'd prefer to have as landlords.
+Of course, all of these would depend on whether the rental company is a good or a reputable one.
+A good individual landlord would also be doing all of the above, so at the end of the day, it all comes down to your choice whom you would prefer to have as landlords.